Hide and protect files and folders (and check CRC)

 Add one of these lines to your \_ISO\MyE2B.cfg file:

-#Self-destruct (assuming E2B is on first partition = (hd0,0), the MBR and partition table will be destroyed after the expiry date)!
+#Self-destruct (assuming E2B is on first partition = (hd0,0), the MBR and partition table will be destroyed on or after the expiry date)!

 Tip: To repair the drive, there will be an old copy of the MBR in LBA1, so to restore the drive, use RMPrepUSB - Drive->File to save sector LBA1 as a file and then write the file to LBA0 and then re-install grub4dos to the MBR using RMPrepUSB.